-Services that are covered for you What you must pay when you get these services Physician services Cost shares are applied starting on the first day of admission and do not include the date of discharge.
+Services that are covered for you

+Physician services

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare-gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+If You Have Medicare -Ask!
+This fact sheet is available on the Web at https://es.medicare. gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.